jeff-mos-def/jeff-mos-def.github.io/content/index.md

 You'll find notes on **PMP process groups, knowledge areas, and key project management concepts**, mapped together for easy reference.
 Since Quartz allows for knowledge linking, you can explore related topics as you navigate the content.

+The good portion of this knowledge repo is vocabulary.
+There are still a good amount of links that are left open in there, as I was focusing on PMI specific vocabulary first, and thought dumping as I went along.
+I'll be updating them as I go along.

 I'll keep updating the site as I progress.
 Hope this helps!